QuantumSavory/QuantumSavory.jl/examples/controlplane/Readme.md

 2b.
 An interactive web app with the same simulation as 2a

-The control protocol is illustrated at a high level by the sequence diagram below:
+The connection-oriented control protocol is illustrated at a high level by the sequence diagram below:

 ```mermaid
 sequenceDiagram